massclown/HalfSwordTrainerMod/README.md

 ### Freezing / unfreezing NPCs

 Use `Z` the on-screen button to freeze/unfreeze all the NPCs that were spawned by the game or by you.
 Will not prevent new ones from spawning, or affect these new ones (until you try freezing/unfreezing them again).

+### Slow motion
+Use `M` to toggle Slow Motion mode, and `[` and `]` to decrease and increase slow motion speed.
+* If Slow Motion is on, then the speed change will be applied immediately.
+* Otherwise, selected speed will be applied after Slow Motion is enabled

 ### Other good things
 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.